INDISPENSABLE BUT INVISIBLE: A REPORT ON THE WORKING CLIMATE OF NON-TENURE TRACK FACULTY AT GEORGE MASON UNIVERSITY

 Depending on the institution, they can be known as adjuncts, postdocs, TAs, non-tenure-track faculty, clinical faculty, part-timers, lecturers, instructors, or nonsenate faculty.
 What they all have in common: they serve in insecure, unsupported positions with little job security and few protections for academic freedom.
 And they are the vast majority of U.S. faculty today.

 Contingent faculty now make up 2/3 of college and university faculty, teaching the majority of courses offered in U.S. colleges and universities.
-The surprising thing about contingent faculty is that many of them do not even make a living wage and it is likely that a majority of our doctoral colleagues will end up in these positions, if they stay in academia.
-The PSA is focusing on this cause for the year in alignment with a national movement that is ramping up and calling for educational reform.
-This reform starts with addressing why universities are depending so heavily on adjunct and other contingent labor.
+Despite their ubiquitous presence and high teaching loads, contingent faculty often do not earn a living wage.
+For many current doctoral students, it is likely that large numbers of them will end up in these positions if they pursue work in academia.

 Additional articles on the subject can be found here: